The site has a whole new look, including our all new resource center!

 Growth in today’s ultra competitive, global markets requires a holistic approach that factors talent, training, coaching and development, strategy, tactics, and, of course, technology and other enabling tools.

 Within that context, and considering the digital/information age in which we live, work and compete, Information Technology departments are critical enablers.
-No longer can an enterprise revenue team look at IT as a mere support function in a provider/client relationship.
+An enterprise revenue team can no longer look at IT as a mere support function in a provider/client relationship.
 Rather, success in growth requires a partnership of equals, where IT provides the expertise and guidance as a pillar on which to build the foundation of success.